AmigaMaster/Simple-Game-Solutions/solutions/K/Kathy Rain 2 - Soothsayer-EN.md

   - ASK ABOUT roll of tape (`Tape Roll`)
   - ASK ABOUT business cards (`Eileen's Card`)
 - LOOK AT `Eileen's Card` (Phone: Eileen Office)
+- LOOK AT framed article (at the wall behind Art)
 - TALK TO Art (Topic: Art's new lead?)
   - TALK about every topic
   - ASK ABOUT the Framed Article (at the wall behind him)